consta-l/cream-docs/developer/crtokens.md

 ## **Redeem**

-The redeem function converts a specified quantity of crTokens into the underlying asset, and returns them to the user.
-The amount of underlying tokens received is equal to the quantity of crTokens redeemed, multiplied by the current [Exchange Rate](https://docs.cream.finance/api/crtokens#exchange-rate).
+The redeem function converts a specified quantity of eRSDL into the underlying asset, and returns them to the user.
+The amount of underlying tokens received is equal to the quantity of eRSDL redeemed, multiplied by the current [Exchange Rate](https://docs.cream.finance/api/crtokens#exchange-rate).
 The amount redeemed must be less than the user's Account Liquidity and the market's available liquidity.

-### CErc20 / CEther
+### *?* CErc20 / CEther

 ```jsx
 function redeem(uint redeemTokens) returns (uint)